Skip to the main content.

 FTC guidelines

-Healthcare-related phone calls and text messages should adhere to the Federal Trade Commission (FTC) guidelines, which states healthcare-related calls should be limited to specific allowable reasons, including:
+Healthcare-related phone calls and text messages should adhere to the guidelines set by the Federal Trade Commission (FTC).
+According to the FTC guidelines, healthcare-related calls should be limited to specific allowable reasons, including:

 Read also: How does HIPAA differentiate between consent and authorization?